derekTurner/IT-docs-24/Block_REACT/section_7/consumejsonapi.md

 }
 ```

-To separate code functions create a new file **List.tsx** in the components folder.
+To separate code functions create a new empty file **src/components/List.tsx** in the components folder.
 Modify App.tsx to refer to this.

 **App.tsx**
 ```javascript